 — Erik Harbison, President and Co-Founder of The Marketing Help

-- KPIs are standard benchmarks that departments and organizations use within industries.
-But your OKRs should be unique to your company and mission.
-You may draw goal-setting inspiration from your competitors or industry peers, but your key results should reflect the specific outcomes your company needs to realize.
+• KPIs are standard benchmarks that departments and organizations use within industries.
+Your OKRs should be unique to your company and mission — You may draw goal-setting inspiration from your competitors or industry peers, but your key results should reflect the specific outcomes your company needs to realize.

 Should you have OKRs & KPIs?

-You should have both OKRs and KPIs, but you don’t always have to use them simultaneously.
+You should have both KPIs and OKRs, but you don’t always have to use them simultaneously.
 Companies work with KPIs on an ongoing basis to track how they’re doing — it’s like routine maintenance.
-But you can also put your KPIs to work by using them to build OKRs and track your progress, as in the following example:
+However, you can also put your KPIs to work by using them to build OKRs and track your progress, as in the following example:

 In this instance, your KPIs are turnover rate, eNPS score, and survey response rate.
-And as you amp up your engagement initiatives, you’ll track how these KPIs change over time to monitor progress.
+As you amp up your engagement initiatives, you’ll track how these KPIs change over time to monitor progress.
+This is how, ultimately, the KPI and OKR system makes for a more outcome-driven framework.

 You can also use KPIs and OKRs in a performance management context to see how your team members perform.
-And if your company requires employees to set individual OKRs, managers can discuss their current KPIs with them and understand their progress toward personal goals.
+If your company requires employees to set individual OKRs, managers can discuss their current KPIs with them and understand their progress toward personal goals.

 OKR & KPI best practices